 10. Al-Ashraf Khalil (c.1260s-1293)

-Al-Ashraf Khalil was the eight Mamluk sultan, who effectively ended the Crusades with his conquer of Acre – the last Crusader state.
+Al-Ashraf Khalil was the eight Mamluk sultan, who effectively ended the Crusades with his conquest of Acre – the last Crusader state.
 Continuing the work of his father Sultan Qalawun, Khalil lay siege to Acre in 1291, resulting in heavy fighting with the Knights Templar, whose prestige as a Catholic militant force by this time had faded.

 Upon the Mamluks’ victory, the defensive walls of Acre were demolished, and the remaining Crusader outposts along the Syrian coast captured.